DiPizio-Lab/List_AI_tools/README.md

 # ProteinDesign

+This repository is a comprehensive collection of modern tools and methods for protein structure prediction, design, and analysis.

+## 📖 How to use

+Each tool in this repository contains

+- A link to its GitHub repository to access the source code.
+- Web server details (if available) for ease of use.
+- A brief description of its methodology and primary uses.
+- References to academic publications or preprints for further reading.

+## 🚀 Key Features.

+- **Diverse Methods:** Includes tools based on AlphaFold, Rosetta, and other state-of-the-art architectures.
+- **Comprehensive Scope:** From small peptide design to large protein complexes, these tools cover a wide range of protein engineering needs.
+- **Open Access:** Most tools are available through open source repositories, ensuring accessibility and customization for research.

+🔨 This collection is continuously updated to include the latest advancements in the field.
+Contributions and suggestions are always welcome!

 | Software Name        | Code Repository                                                                                                     | Webserver                                                                                            | Method                                 | Monomers   | Complexes   | Non-Protein   | Ensemble   | Sequence   | Reference                                                                     | Description                                                                                                                       |